nephio-project/docs/content/en/docs/guides/user-guides/exercise-2-oai.md

 ```
 </details>

 All the NFs will wait for NRF to come up and then they will register to NRF.
 SMF has a dependency on UPF which is described by `dependency.yaml` file in SMF package.
 It will wait till the time UPF is deployed.
 It takes around ~20 mins for the whole core network to come up.
+NRF is exposing its service via metallb external ip-address.
+In case metallb ip-address pool is not properly defined in the previous section, then UPF will not be able to register to NRF and in this case SMF and UPF will not be able to communicate.

 ### Check Core Network Deployment